SHND/args-command-router/README.md

 ### Required Switches

-These switches must to be present when running your application for a specific route, otherwise your callback won't be called, even if you are mentioning them in your route string.
+These switches should be present when running your application for a specific route, otherwise your callback won't be called, even if you are mentioning them in your route string.
+(This behavior can be changed by the configuration option `verifySwitches`)

 ```js
 app